minhtuan29/computer-graphics-cs465/README.md

 https://user-images.githubusercontent.com/86332370/142679804-ae5bab38-7edf-4df8-9110-395e256bbd05.mp4

 Hello everyone, today I would like to introduce my first subject project.
 I built it using DevC with graphic.h library.
 This software simulates how a computer graphics program works.
 Through this, students understand how computer graphics and computer vision programs work.
-It is very useful for those of you who are majoring in AI and ML.
+It is very useful for those of student who are majoring in AI and ML.
 Key knowledges include:
 - Computers perceives that a complex shape made up of basic shapes
 - Showing the graphic shape with pixels, each pixel has a specified x y coordinate
 - The basic computer geometry algorithms such as rotation, translation, projection, symmetry, scale